 You have to rule out some rides because it might get one of your family members motion sick.
 There are those that might be afraid of the dark, or don’t like fast rides.
 Someone might be afraid of pirates or afraid of talking birds, or Goofy or…well…you get the idea.

-The beauty about Kilimanjaro Safari is it truly can satisfy everyone in your family group!
+The beauty about the Kilimanjaro Safaris attraction is it truly can satisfy everyone in your family group!
 It isn’t too….anything!
 Just right for everyone.

 What is the Kilimanjaro Safari?

-The entire attraction lasts a bit over 20 minutes, has no height requirements, no age requirements and though it can get a little bumpy, there should be no motion sickness issues.
+The entire safari ride lasts a bit over 20 minutes, has no height requirement, no age requirements and though it can get a little bumpy because you ride vehicles, there should be no motion sickness issues.

 (Side note: we have a family member who gets motion sickness very easily and he has never had a problem on the safari.
 If you are still concerned, ask for a seat in the first row…you will be able to see out the front better and it will be less bumpy.)